 If you have a choice of moving dates, the entire year is at your disposal.
 Is there a “good” or “bad” time to move?
 This question is asked by nearly every person who’s ready to transition during a move.
 Get familiar with the best seasons for your move.
 Your choice remains a subjective one at the end of the day.

 1. Catching Movers Before the Peak Season

-Hiring cheap state to state movers takes some research.
+Hiring cheap movers takes some research.
 You want a balance of a reputable company, honest pricing and flexible scheduling.
-In reality, the best state to state movers are booked several months in advance.
+In reality, the best movers are booked several months in advance.